 The New Frontier – Artificial Intelligence (AI) Powered Generative Engines

-The rise of Artificial Intelligence (AI) tools like ChatGPT, Perplexity, and even Google’s AI search mode, to name a few, is rapidly transforming the ways people find content online, inclusive of legal content.
+The rise of Artificial Intelligence (AI) tools like ChatGPT, Perplexity, and Google’s AI search mode which is now the default going forward, to name a few, is rapidly transforming the ways people find content online, inclusive of legal content.

 These types of tools, also called Generative Engines, are increasingly doing more than just assisting their users with a variety of tasks or problem-solving.
 They are also synthesizing online content and making recommendations to their users.